-They’ve been my DestinySurvival Radio guests several times before, and I’m glad I was able to have them back this week.
-In case you’re not familiar with who they are, here’s a little info gleaned from their site, DoomAndBloom.net.
+They’ve been my DestinySurvival Radio guests several times before, and I’m glad I was able to have them back.
+In case you’re not familiar with who they are, here’s a little info gleaned from DoomAndBloom.net.

 Joe Alton, M.D., also known as Dr. Bones, is an M.D. and fellow of the American College of Surgeons and the American College of OB/GYN.
 Amy Alton, A.R.N.P., also known as Nurse Amy, is an Advanced Registered Nurse Practitioner.
 You can find their full credentials on their Web site.

 Together, Joe and Amy are the authors of the Number One Amazon bestseller in Survival Skills and Safety/First Aid, The Survival Medicine Handbook.
 They’re also well known speakers, podcasters, and YouTubers, as well as contributors to leading survival and homesteading magazines.
-You’ll find over 600 posts on medical preparedness on their site.
+You’ll find hundreds of posts on medical preparedness on their site.

 Their mission is to put a medically prepared person in every family for disaster situations.